The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Conclusions

 \section{Conclusions}

-Combing two different redshift samples of redMaPPer clusters and LOWZ/CMASS galaxies with the shear catalog of CS82, we fit the lensing signals around these clusters and massive galaxies including the effects of baryons, miscentering halos, and neighboring halos, and study the \textit{m-c} relation and also the \textit{SHMR}.
+Combining samples of massive galaxies and clusters, from the redMaPPer and LOWZ/CMASS catalogues respectively, with the shear catalog of the CS82 survey, we have measured the projected density profiles around central galaxies at two different redshifts.
+We fit the lensing shear signal around these galaxies as a sum of contributions from the main dark matter halo, the central galaxy, centering errors and physical offsets between the galaxy and the halo, and neighboring halos.
+From the resulting fits, we determine the mean halo concentration as a function of mass, and also the mean relation between (central) stellar mass and halo mass (the \textit{SHMR}).

-Our main results are as follows:
+{Our main results are as follows:}

-1. We find that the concentration decreases weakly with mass, $c=A(M/M_0)^{B}$ with the amplitude A and slope $\rm B$ in good agreement with the previous measurement by Mandelbaum et al. (2008).
-Including the 3D correction suggested by Giocoli et al. (2012), the two parameters are also consistent with simulation predictions within the errors.
+{1.
+We find that halo concentration decreases weakly with mass, $c=A(M/M_0)^{B}$, with the amplitude ${\rm A} \sim$5--6 and slope $\rm B\sim -0.14$.
+These parameter values are in good agreement with the predictions of simulations, e.g. Duffy et al. 2008 or Klypin et al. 2014, given a correction for projection (Giocoli et al. 2012).
+Our low normalization also suggests that the much higher values $c \gtrsim 10$ measured for more massive cluster samples are indeed a result of selection and/or projection effects, as inferred previously, e.g.~by Meneghetti et al.~(2014) for the CLASH sample.}

-Klypin et al. (2014) also shows that the NFW profile can systematically overpredict the halo concentration by $10-20\%$ for the massive halo density profile.
-The Einasto profile can provide a more accurate measurement.
-However, the current precision of data cannot distinguish between the two profiles.
-The lensing signals in the inner region of dark matter halos have large error bars.
-Mandelbaum et al. (2008) found a very similar \textit{m-c} relation for the NFW and Einasto profiles with SDSS data.
-Using the recent CLASH, Umetsu et al. (2014) found similar mass and concentration of the two profiles.
-In order to compare the two profiles, we also fit the lensing signals of the redMaPPer clusters with the Einasto profile, and find similar \textit{m-c} relation as with the NFW profile.
-We conclude that the current data can not distinguish the two profiles.

-2. Combining previous galaxy-galaxy lensing measurements, we measure a relatively flatter slope of the \textit{SHMR} at high stellar mass.
-With COSMOS data, Leauthaud et al. (2012) found a steeper slope of the \textit{SHMR} at $M_*>4.5\times10^{10}M_{\odot}$.

-The flatter slope of the \textit{SHMR} at high stellar mass implies the massive DM halos contain more complex structures and merger history.
-The scatter at the high stellar mass regime could be due to the appearance of hot gas in the massive DM halos, making a more complex merger history.

-In our analysis, we use the stellar mass of central galaxy for the redMaPPer clusters.
-There could be more than one central galaxy in a cluster, however, making our measurement a lower limit on the total stellar mass in a halo.
-Such an effect could raise the \textit{SHMR} at high stellar mass regime and increase the scatter.

-With future wide surveys (DES/HSC/LSST/EUCLID), we expect to measure more accurate the \textit{m-c} relation and the \textit{SHMR}, and test for possible measured bias.
+{2.
+Comparing our halo masses to the stelar masses of the central galaxies from the SDSS DR10 catalogues, we derive the SHMR for massive systems at redshift 0.2--0.6.
+Combining these measurements with those of H15 at lower masses, we fit the broken power-law form proposed by Behroozi et al.~(2010), and find results consistent with those of previous lensing studies, e.g.~Leauthaud et al.~(2012).}